-- 4.1 The FAA Frankfurt IFO will review the documentation to ensure that it is complete. - 4.2 After review, the FAA will forward FAA Form 8000-4, Air Agency Certificate, and FAA Repair Station Operations Specifications, with all applicable limitations to the AMO. - 5.
+- 4.1 The FAA will review the documentation to ensure that it is complete. - 4.2 After review, the FAA will forward FAA Form 8000-4, Air Agency Certificate, and Repair Station Operations Specifications, with all applicable limitations to the AMO. - 5.
 AMO Responsibility.
-The AMO will sign and date the operation specifications and return a signed copy to the Frankfurt IFO.

-6. FAA Action.

-- 6.1 Provide AA with a signed copy of the operations specification and the certificate. - 6.2 The FAA's office file shall contain all the appropriate information relating to the change in facility as required for an initial certification, as applicable. - 7.
+The AMO will sign and date the operation specifications and return a signed copy to the FAA CHDO. - 6.
+FAA Action. - 6.1 Provide AA with a signed copy of the operations specification and the certificate. - The FAA's office file shall contain all the appropriate information relating to the change, as applicable. - 7.
 AA Guidance.
 The AA will retain a copy of all the documents supporting the change in the AA's office file for a minimum period of 3 years and provide copies to the FAA on request.